awedwards/daphnia/README.md

-# daphnia
-Daphnia image analysis
+# Daphnia: Automated Phenotyping and Image Analysis

-Automated image analysis for extracting features from whole images of <i>Daphnia pulex</i>.
+`daphnia` is a python tool that automates image analysis and extracts features from whole images of <i>Daphnia pulex</i>.

+## Installation

+`daphnia` can be installed one of two ways:
+1) Run `pip install .` in the project directory
+2) Run `pip install git+https://github.com/awedwards/daphnia.git`